 - The Lunch Box test site launches.

-- LMSB2S grants 516 salad bars to schools, which provides 540,000 kids with daily access to fresh fruits and vegetables.
+- In its first year, SB2S grants 516 salad bars to schools, which provides 540,000 kids with daily access to fresh fruits and vegetables.

-- F3 launches Healthy Breakfast for Kids (HB4K).
+- CAF launches Healthy Breakfast for Kids (HB4K).

 - The Lunch Box adds over 20 new tutorial videos throughout the website for food service directors and staff.

-- HBFK helps 47,717 students gain access to breakfast by providing 117 schools across the nation with equipment grants to implement universal, after-the-bell breakfast programs.
+- HB4K helps 47,717 students gain access to breakfast by providing 117 schools across the nation with equipment grants to implement universal, after-the-bell breakfast programs.

-- IACP Humanitarian of the Year Award presented to Chef Ann for her work in school food reform.
+- Chef Ann is presented with the International Association of Culinary Professionals’ Humanitarian of the Year Award for her work in school food reform.

 - CAF receives Whole Kids Foundation recipe grant to fund the development of 50 kid-tested recipes for The Lunch Box; recipes will be compliant with the most current USDA nutrition standards.